Current work and interests

 Background and experience

 Stephen has an MA (first class) in Mathematics from St Catherine’s College, Oxford and an MSc (distinction) in Medical Statistics from the London School of Hygiene and Tropical Medicine.
-He has previous experience working as a medical statistician within both academia and industry.
+He has extensive previous experience working as a medical statistician within both academia and industry.
+From 2010-2021 Stephen was a member of a Technology Appraisal Committee for the National Institute of Health and Care Excellence (NICE).